A diffusive origin for the cosmic-ray spectral hardening reveals signatures of a nearbysource in the leptons and protons data: Our transport setup

-The key point shown in \cite{Tomassetti:2012ga} is that such a setup is formally equivalent to a two-zone transport model featuring a change in the properties of the interstellar medium (ISM) between an inner-halo ($|z| < \xi L$) region and an extended-halo ($\xi L < |z| < L$) region, where $L \sim 5 \, \mathrm{kpc}$ and $\xi \sim \mathcal{O}(0.1)$.
+The key point shown in \citet{Tomassetti:2012ga} is that such a setup is formally equivalent to a two-zone transport model featuring a change in the properties of the interstellar medium (ISM) between an inner-halo ($|z| < \xi L$) region and an extended-halo ($\xi L < |z| < L$) region, where $L \sim 4 \, \mathrm{kpc}$ and $\xi \sim \mathcal{O}(0.1)$.
+Possible underlying physical explanations for this change of slope in the diffusion coefficient have been proposed. \begin{enumerate*}[label=(\roman*)] \item One assigns it to the transition between a diffusion regime, generated by self-generated turbulence, to another one for which an external large-scale $(L_{\mathrm{inj}} \sim 10-100 \, \mathrm{pc})$ Alfvénic cascade is responsible~\citep{Blasi:2012yr}. \item Alternatively, based on the theory developed in a relatively recent series of papers~\citep{Yan:2002qm, Yan:2004aq, Yan:2007uc}, this change is interpreted within a framework where different damping mechanisms, dominating in the two regions, produce a different behaviour in the turbulent waves, which are the scattering centers that cause CR diffusion~\citep{Evoli:2013lma}. \end{enumerate*}

+It has been shown recently that the real picture could involve a combination of the two hypothesis above~\citep{10.1093/mnras/stab355}: in fact, taking into account all the three MHD modes in which an external turbulent cascade is decomposed, the role of Alfvén modes in shaping the $D(E)$ is significantly subdominant, emerging in turn the effect of the fast modes that generate a diffusion coefficient that is likely not a single power-law of the rigidity.
+However, under plausible physical condition, has not been possible to reproduce the CR spectra in the whole energy range and good results have been found in the high-energy regime $(E > 200 \, \mathrm{GeV})$, in terms of particle spectra as well as secondary/primary ratios.
+With this regard, it is worth mentioning that the energy $E \sim 200 \, \mathrm{GeV}$ at which self-generated turbulence stops dominating the CR diffusion was already predicted in \citet{Farmer:2003mz}.

+In \citet{Tomassetti:2012ga}, the transport equation is analytically solved under simplifying conditions and the diffusion parameters of Equation \ref{fig:Diffusion_coefficient_Tomassetti} are adjusted to the B/C data available at that time.
+Later, the same author found a better agreement to the updated observations by incorporating a factor $\beta^{\eta}$ (where $\beta = v/c$ and $\eta \sim -0.4$) into the definition of the diffusion coefficient, in \citet{Feng:2016loc}.
+This change in the low energy trend of $D(E)$ is discussed in \citet{2019PhRvD..99l3028G}.
+It has been interpreted in terms of dissipation of magneto-hydrodynamic (MHD) waves in the interstellar plasma~\citep{Ptuskin:2005ax} or, alternatively, considering non-resonant interactions between the cosmic rays and the same turbulent waves~\citep{Reichherzer:2019dmb}.
+As it is clear, adding this factor has a negligible effect at particle energies for which $\beta \rightarrow 1$, therefore it can be safely ignored in the computation of the spectra from our isolated nearby source.